 Younger kids may need more variety as their attention span isn’t quite there… so keep it quick, lot’s of variety with only a small amount of time per subject per day, and interesting with lots of play.
 Make it fun and enjoyable for all.
 Take off the pressure.
 You are all learning together!

 Because our daughter suggested a separate schoolroom, which was a great idea!
 We decided to make one of our spare bedrooms into our schoolroom.
-We decorated it with twinkle lights, homemade artwork on the walls and found a second desk on a local buy and sell site so everyone had their own work space.
+We decorated it with twinkle lights, homemade artwork on the walls and found a second desk on a local buy and sell site so everyone had their own workspace.
+The bed ended up staying in there to be able to curl up and get comfy as we worked.
+Equipped with good tunes and we are good to get our work done together!

 It’s a challenge some days and I find I need to tuck away in the evenings just to be able to catch up on my own work uninterrupted.
 I am terrible at marking my son’s work.
 And I find I do need to carve out some quiet time just to reset from the busy.